 When the dust settles, look at LoC count.
 You might be surprised to see how much you got out of just 5,000 lines of code.
 Like all metrics, it needs to be evaluated with care.
 A single metric usually is not sufficient for a complete answer.

 Instead of tracking Lines of Code per day as a productivity metric, what you’re actually looking for is a combination of metrics that allow you to measure the complexity of the work being done by the development team and to see the severity of changes when legacy code is modified.
 Here’s how to do it.

 The LoC metric can be useful in the measurement of productivity, but only if it’s used in correlation with other code quality metrics to establish impact.
 Here’s a selection of relevant code quality and developer productivity metrics you can track:

-Of these four metrics, measuring Impact and Active Days can truly make a difference in how you track team productivity.
+Of these four metrics, measuring Impact and Activity can truly make a difference in how you track team productivity.
 The two work together to provide a clearer image of the cognitive load each engineer carries when implementing changes to your codebase.